shader-slang/shader-slang.github.io/docs/auto-diff-tutorial-2.md

 }
 ```

 In our interface methods design, we introduce an internal representation of vector type `MLVec<4>` in the network evaluation.
 And this design choice will help us hide the details about how we are going to perform the arithmetic/logic operations on the vector type, as they are irrelevant to how the network should be designed.
 For now, you can treat this type as an opaque type, and we will talk about the detail in later section.
-Therefore, in the public method, we will just box the input to `MLVec`, call internal `_eval` method, and unbox `MLVec` to normal vector.
+Therefore, in the public method, we will just convert the input to `MLVec`, call the internal `_eval` method, and convert `MLVec` back to a normal vector.
 And in the internal `_eval` method, we will just chain the evaluations of each layer together.
+> Note that we are using `half` type, which is [16-bit floating-point type](external/slang/docs/user-guide/02-conventional-features.md#scalar-types) for better thoughput and reducing memory usage.

 ### 3.2 Feed-Forward Layer Definition

-Each layer performs: $LeakRelu(Wx+x, b)$, so we can create a struct to abstract this as follow:
+Each layer performs: $LeakyRelu(Wx+x, b)$, so we can create a struct to abstract this as follow:

 ```hlsl
 public struct FeedForwardLayer<int InputSize, int OutputSize>